SAJAD-net/Programming_Quest/README.md

 # unix-tools

-	purpose of this is, programmings a small apps for fun.
+	purpose of this is, programmings a small tools for fun.
+	By unix tools I mean writing small tools with the Unix philosophy, not tools that only run on Unix

 ## encryptor